-Table 1 2019 Refinery Provided Volatile Organic Compound Emissions Estimates for Refinery Wastewater Treatment Units
+Table 1 - 2019 Refinery Provided Volatile Organic Compound Emissions Estimates for Refinery Wastewater Treatment Units

 Table 1 shows the volatile organic compound emissions estimates for refinery wastewater treatment units provided by the refineries.
-Staff reviewed these estimates and determined that these are realistic estimates for emissions from the wastewater collection and separation systems but may not accurately account for emissions from secondary treatment systems.
-Staff continue to evaluate emission estimates from these sources in support of this rule development effort.
+Staff reviewed these estimates and determined that these are realistic estimates for emissions from the wastewater collection and separation systems, but may not accurately account for emissions from secondary treatment systems.
+Staff continue to evaluate emission estimates from these secondary treatment sources.
 In 2020 and 2021, the Air District conducted a cross-divisional Organics Emission Estimation effort to determine knowledge gaps and to estimate emissions from facilities and processes associated with handling, storage, and recovery of organic materials.
-These facilities include landfills; material recovery facilities (MRFs) and transfer stations; composting and wood chip-and-grind facilities; and wastewater treatment and anaerobic digestion (POTWs/AD); and wastewater treatment at refineries.
+These facilities include landfills; material recovery facilities (MRFs) and transfer stations; composting and wood chipand-grind facilities; and wastewater treatment and anaerobic digestion (POTWs/AD); and wastewater treatment at refineries.
 The knowledge assessment phase of that project was completed in March 2021, and staff found that studies using optical remote sensing suggest that measured total VOC emission rates may be significantly larger than the emission rates reported in recent refinery emission inventories.
-These high emissions are likely from the treatment portions of these systems and can fluctuate and may be highly episodic.
+These high emissions are likely from the secondary treatment portions of these systems and can fluctuate and may be highly episodic.
 Therefore, accurate measurement and characterization of these emissions can be highly challenging.
 Based on the findings, further evaluation is needed to improve estimations of emissions and better understand control potentials for these secondary treatment sources.
-Staff plans to continue efforts to identify potential monitoring, sampling and modeling efforts to better characterize and quantify emissions from these refinery wastewater treatment sources.
+Staff plans to utilize the data collected through the proposed monitoring and sampling requirements of the proposed amendments to better characterize and quantify emissions from these refinery wastewater treatment sources.